 Salvation is the work of God and is not contingent on what we do.
-We are saved by faith in a gracious God (Eph 2:8-9).
+We are saved by faith in a gracious God (Ephesians 2:8-9).
 Through Jesus' death and resurrection, we can have a relationship with God.

 Unavoidably we learn from the Jesus' teachings in the Gospels and from the teachings of the apostles, that our behaviors must change when we believe in Jesus.
 It is very true that what we do will never save us.
 However, if what we believe does not change our actions, is there evidence that we were saved?

 So, what changes do we make after we come to Christ?
 Why do these changes happen?
 And how are they a part of relationship with God?

 The perspective following was developed by Darren Twa from a desire to simplify and strengthen Christianity.
 The concepts that came from this effort are startlingly effective for all Christians:

 - All theology is relational. note